aseprite/aseprite/docs/ase-file-specs.md

                   Note: valid only if file header flags field has bit 1 set BYTE[3]     For future (set to zero)
     STRING      Layer name
+    + If layer type = 2
+      DWORD     Tileset index

 ### Cel Chunk (0x2005)

 This chunk determine where to put a cel in the specified layer/frame.

     WORD        Layer index (see NOTE.2)
     SHORT       X position
     SHORT       Y position
     BYTE        Opacity level
-    WORD        Cel type
+    WORD        Cel Type
+                0 - Raw Image Data (unused, compressed image is preferred) 1 - Linked Cel
+                2 - Compressed Image
+                3 - Compressed Tilemap
     BYTE[7]     For future (set to zero)
-    + For cel type = 0 (Raw Cel)
+    + For cel type = 0 (Raw Image Data)
       WORD      Width in pixels
       WORD      Height in pixels
       PIXEL[]   Raw pixel data: row by row from top to bottom,